allpowerlabs/KS_PowerPallet/README.txt

 	Bug #58,	Message log time stamp format is confusing Log time is now in seconds with no trailing decimals.

+	ECR-000331, Excessive wear rates of gears, auger, scrolls, and motor See bugs #40 and #56

+	ECR-000354, Engine starting on producer gas is slow See bug #26

+	SCR-000007, Remove high Pratio alarm

+	SCR-000010, Rename Tred to Trst

+	SCR-000012, Remove flashing temp status

+	SCR-000016, Auger off too long alarm goes off when auger "off".

+	SCR-000020, Auger low current triggered when auger is off See bug #1

+	SCR-000022, Add external fuel mode
+		Support for external fuels has been added by refactoring the engine control logic to use oil pressure as an indication of a running engine instead of reactor vacuum.

 July 21, 2014 - v1.3.0 release